getgud-io/cpp-getgud-sdk/README.md

 - Send Reports about historical matches to Getgud.
 - Send (and update) player information to Getgud.

+## Build requirements:
+The shared and static libraries are different.
+Shared library can be linked directly to a project, because the binaries and headers requires only.
+However, here is the way to link the static library correctly:
+### Linux:
+Dependencies:
+- libcurl development kit.
+- zlib development kit.
+- openssl development kit.
+- libssl developemnt kit.
+- libcrypto developemnt kit.
+- g++ and gcc packages.
+- pthread library.

+### Windows:
+- libcurl library package.
+- zlib library package.

+A test project with completed setup is included in each release folder.

 ## Prerequisites

 To start, we should understand the basic structure Getgud's SDK uses to understand an FPS: